pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 For the final published version of an article (e.g., a PDF galley), you may also want to include the ISSN, along with the journal name and DOI (see below), on the final page, in the footer of the PDF, or in another area of the layout version of the article itself.
 This is important, as PDFs can be downloaded, shared via email, and become disassociated with the journal.
 You always want to provide an easy and obvious link back to your journal.

+#### Best Practices for ISSN Usage

+The ISSN International Organization has a [list of recommendations](https://www.issn.org/understanding-the-issn/assignment-rules/issn-the-major-principles/) for how best to apply ISSNs.
+Some of the more important principles include:

+- a new ISSN should be applied for when a journal's title changes
+- a new ISSN should be applied for when a journal's medium changes (from print to electronic)
+- a new ISSN should be applied for when a journal merges with another title

 ### Digital Object Identifiers (DOIs)

 > Contributed by Roger Gillis